kallydev/mendeleev/README.md

 The data from this crate comes from the PyPI package [mendeleev](https://pypi.org/project/mendeleev), and some of it was verified from other sources.
 The end goal is to port all the data from that package and more, and make it all available as compile-time constants and selectable via feature flags.
+Note that this crate is not maintained by the same authors as the PyPI package.

 ## Contributing